RPSangil/Project-2/README.md

 ## Our Goal

+Our group treated this assignment as an opportunity to show how far we’ve come.
+What if a client in the future wanted us to create a very specific portfolio for them, using certain instruments that meet a certain level of risk and return values for BlackRock iShares ETFs?

 This project will use machine learning to do 2 main actions:

 1. Run an unsupervised machine learning model (K-means) to cluster iShares ETFs on https://www.blackrock.com/au/individual/products/investment-funds.